jcollard/unm-hip/README.md

 <pre>perimeters :: (Image img, MaxMin (Pixel img), Pixel img ~ Double) => img -> V.Vector Double</pre>

-Given an image, perimeters returns a vector where the n-th component equals the number of pixels with value n which are adjacent to pixels of value 0 and the 0-th component equals the sum of the other components.
+Given an image, <b>perimeters</b> returns a vector where the n-th component equals the number of pixels with value n which are adjacent to pixels of value 0 and the 0-th component equals the sum of the other components.
 If image is the result of applying label to a binary image, then the